Canadian Institute of Health Research

 The Foundation Grant program is designed to contribute to a sustainable foundation of established health research leaders, by providing long-term support for the pursuit of innovative and high-impact research programs.

 - Support a broad base of health research leaders across all health-related disciplines with a demonstrable track record of excellence and impact in their field of study;

 - Develop and maintain Canadian capacity in health research and other related fields;

 - Provide research leaders with the flexibility to pursue novel and innovative lines of inquiry;

 - Contribute to the creation and application of health-related knowledge through a wide range of research and/or knowledge translation activities, including relevant collaborations.

-Foundation grants are designed to support research leaders at any career stage to build and conduct programs of health research across CIHR's mandate.
-Eligible applicants will include New/Early Career Investigators, and Mid Career/Senior researchers who are independent researchers with a demonstrable track record of excellence and impact in their field of study.
+Foundation grants are designed to support research leaders to build and conduct programs of health research across CIHR's mandate.
+Eligible applicants include Mid Career/Senior Researchers who are independent researchers with a demonstrable track record of excellence and impact in their field of study.

 For your application to be eligible:

 - The Program Leader who assumes the role of Administrative Coordinator must be an independent researcher with an academic or research appointment at an eligible institution at the registration deadline (See Institutional Eligibility Requirements).